Trash Talk: Why the Circular Economy Could be Sub-Saharan Africa’s Latest Leapfrog Industry

 The time to support these trailblazers, on every corner of the continent, is now.
 Waste management, and ultimately the circular economy, may soon become the latest example of an African industry leapfrogging to the forefront of the world.

 Note: This is the first article in a short series focused on the waste-to-value and circular economy from the BESTSELLER Foundation, which is committed to supporting the development of a circular economy ecosystem in sub-Saharan Africa by investing in trailblazers directly, and also by creating partnerships that drive more capital towards the sector.
+You can read the second article here.

 Photo courtesy of the BESTSELLER Foundation.